Thoughts on Interactive Drama

 Could a story emerge from a dynamic simulation of social/intelligent

 agents?
 Yes, but only occasionally.
-It is more a matter of chance than
+It may be more a matter of chance than

 Potential energy (top)